“How can you afford to travel?”

 Saving Money While Traveling

 In addition to being choosy about we where go, we take lots of other measures to keep our costs low.
 We travel slowly, usually staying in each place for a week or more, which is useful not only for saving money but also for getting work done (see below).
-We travel by land instead of flying and take public transportation when possible, which is good for our wallets and for the environment.
+We travel by land instead of flying and take public transportation when possible, which is good for our wallets and for the environment (and a more interesting experience to boot!).

 We often see sights independently instead of through organized tours, and take advantage of free things to do wherever we go – like exploring markets, taking self-guided walking tours, and hanging out at beaches or parks.
 We choose basic accommodations, usually eat street food or go to inexpensive restaurants, and mostly stick to local beer instead of imported wine or fancy cocktails.